-

 Isabel matriculated to the University of Washington Immunology Ph.D. program in 2023.
 Isabel grew up in Zurich, Switzerland.
 She graduated from Williams College (’21) with a BA in Biology and Music.
 Isabel finds the intricacy of molecular biology fascinating, and her research interests lie in refining CAR T cell therapies to increase options for and efficacy of cancer care.
 Outside of the lab, she enjoys being outdoors, running, biking and skiing, as well as playing the double bass.

 Michael matriculated to the University of Connecticut M.D./Ph.D. program in 2023.
-Mike is a joint member of the Maus and Jan labs.
+Mike was a joint member of the Maus and Jan labs.
 Mike graduated from Bowdoin College (‘19) where he studied Biochemistry and Computer Science.
-His current research interests include engineered CAR T cells for solid tumors, and he is preparing to apply to medical school.
+His research interests include engineered CAR T cells for solid tumors.
 Outside of the lab he likes to sail, ski, and cook -- makes a mean loaf of sourdough and homemade pickles.